High Holidays 2019 • 5780

-If you need a High Holiday exemption letter for your professors, submit this form.
+If you need a High Holiday exemption letter, submit this form.
 You should make appropriate arrangements with your professors, prior to missing class.
-Please allow 3-5 days for letter requests to be processed and printed.
-The exemption letters may be picked up at the Rosenbloom Hillel Center.
+Please allow 3-5 days for requests to be processed and printed.
+The letters must be picked up at the Rosenbloom Hillel Center.

 Alumni and Community Members